neondatabase/website/content/docs/manage/organizations.md

 Organizations let you work with your Neon projects as a team.
 By creating an organization, you can bring together Members and Guests, manage permissions, and organize all of your team's projects under a single umbrella.

 <Admonition type="comingSoon" title="Feature Coming Soon">
-Available in **private preview** for existing paid accounts by request only.
+Available in **private preview** for existing **paid accounts only**.
 To start using the Organizations feature, [request access](#request-access-to-the-private-preview) and we'll help you get set up.
 </Admonition>

 ## What are Organizations in Neon?

+There are two account types available in Neon:

+- **Personal account**
+- **Organization account**

-Organizations are a type of paid account in Neon, separate from your personal account.
-Any Neon user can create an organization &#8212; or get invited to one or more organizations &#8212; as a way of sharing projects across the various Members that make up your teams.
-Whether you create an organization or are invited to join, you maintain your personal account, which allows you to manage personal projects independent of any organizations you belong to.
+Any Neon user with a **paid personal account** can request an Organization account, which allows for sharing projects across the various members that make up your team.
+Whether you create an organization or are invited to join one, you will retain your personal account, letting you manage personal projects independently of any organizations you belong to.

 From the Neon Console, you can navigate to your Organization dashboard, where you'll find all projects in the organization and various user management actions that you can take as the Admin.